Or, How to Love God and How not to Love God

 Basil goes far afield of declarations made in scripture in this paragraph.
 Basil is taking an utterly philosophical approach.
 He is using biblical terms, in this case, hypostasis and ousia, but reasons outside of Scripture to make the Nicene Creed fit together coherently when he concludes above, “Let them so reckon them that the principle of the homoousion may be preserved in the unity of the Godhead, and that the doctrine preached may be the recognition of true religion, of Father, Son, and Holy Ghost, in the perfect and complete hypostasis of each of the Persons named.”

 People, this is not God revealing his truth to men.
-God did not put this word homoousion in an apostle or prophet’s mind and tell them to teach it.
-This is a few men, intellectually pursuing the theory of the Trinity which is not articulated in scripture, but had been discussed and argued about for centuries then, arguing that this word not used in Scripture, homoousion , is the best way to present the Trinity.
+God did not put the word homoousion into an apostle’s or prophet’s mind and tell them to teach it.
+This is a few men, intellectually pursuing the theory of the Trinity, which is not articulated in Scripture but had been discussed and argued about for centuries, then arguing that this word, not used in Scripture, homoousion, is the best way to present the Trinity.
 It is not Scripture, yet it is put on par with Scripture and used to promote a doctrine not taught in Scripture as Scriptural.

 And, in answer to the question in the title, it’s not loving God to teach something as God’s truth that is outside of what God revealed.

-Eventually, Zachhuber’s paper talks about how the use of the word homoousion and the concept of the hypostatic union became integral to the doctrine of the Trinity, and without them, there would be no Trinity as it is being taught.
-That’s becasue the term homoousion is the logical basis of the hypostatic union.
-By making Jesus exactly the same substance as the Father, the Councils in 325 and 381 AD cemented the logic for Jesus to be presented as the one in whom their hypothesized totally divine and totally human natures are united into one person, Christ.
+Eventually, Zachhuber’s paper discusses how the use of the word homoousion and the concept of the hypostatic union became integral to the doctrine of the Trinity, and without them, there would be no Trinity as it is taught.
+That’s because the term homoousion is the logical basis of the hypostatic union.
+By making Jesus exactly the same substance as the Father, the Councils in 325 and 381 AD cemented the logic for presenting Jesus as the one in whom their hypothesized totally divine and totally human natures are united into one person, Christ.
 But remember, the scriptures above always present Christ as subject to the Father in the end.
-And Christ’s will is presented as different from the Father’s in Scripture as in the following verse.
+And Christ’s will is presented as different from the Father’s in Scripture, as in the following verse.

 “Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done.”